All 4 Chuck Fishing Charters

 Sheepshead Fishing in Cape Coral, FL

-The Sheepshead belongs to the order Perciformes and family Sparidae.
-It typically measures between 14 and 20 inches in length, with a weight range from 1 to 8 lbs.
-Habitat: onshore, nearshore, offshore, reef, wreck. - Distinctive black vertical bars on grey body. - Human-like teeth for crushing shellfish. - Feeds primarily on crustaceans and mollusks. - Common around docks, bridges, and structured areas.
+The Archosargus Probatocephalus belongs to the order Perciformes and family Sparidae.
+It typically measures between 14 and 20 inches in length, with a weight range from 1 to 8 lbs. - Habitat: onshore, nearshore, offshore, reef, wreck. - Famous for human-like teeth used to crush shellfish and crustaceans.

 Al Harrington